Before requesting a room change please be sure to have exhausted the following options:

 Approved changes must be completed within 48 hours of approval.
 A change is not completed until the student has checked out of the original assignment and returned key(s).
 All requests for reassignment must be submitted during the designated reassignments period.
 Requests received after this date and time will be not considered.

-To request a room reassignment complete the following steps:
+To request a room reassignment, complete the Reassignment Request Form prior to September 18.

 The University reserves the right to reassign an individual or a group of individuals at any time.
 This policy is usually, but not exclusively, applied to situations where an individual student or group of students has reoccurring behavioral problems or community damage.
 Residents of communities (room or floor) with environments that are displaying behaviors inconsistent with the University's values, mission or policies are subject to an administrative move.
 If an administrative reassignment occurs, the student(s) will be responsible for any additional room charges that may be affiliated with the new assignment.
 The central housing office will determine when an administrative move is deemed necessary.